FOLLOW ME DRONES

 Best By Far If Budget Is Not A Factor

 Most people reading this will most likely gloss straight over the Inspire 2 due to its price point but it still warrants inclusion in our list.
-Coming in at around £3000 without a camera and just over £4000 with a camera it is fair to say that the Inspire 2 is designed for professionals rather than the casual user – if you opt for the premium package then you are looking at north of £20,000 for the Inspire 2 cinema package.
+Available with or without a camera it is fair to say that the Inspire 2 is designed for professionals rather than the casual user – if you opt for the premium package then you are looking at very serious money for the Inspire 2 cinema package.

 The Inspire 2 is the creme de la creme of drones that are available to purchase without the need for a professional licence and this is displayed in the tech specs behind some of the lenses you can use.
 Capable of 6K video resolution, 7KM range and 94KM/H speed, you start to see what sets this drone apart from the rest – and we haven’t even mentioned image stabilisation (it’s incredible by the way) – if you do want to read more on this drone then check out our full Inspire 2 review.